Home » News » Industry News » Stub Ends: Types, Installation, And Uses

 Stub End Type A (Square-Cut Back)

-Stub End Type A features a square-cut back profile perpendicular to the pipe axis and conforms to ASME B16.9 / MSS SP-43 dimensional standards.
+Stub End Type A has a square-cut end and meets the dimensional standards of ASME B16.9 and MSS SP-43.
 Its hub length is typically twice the pipe wall thickness, ensuring structural integrity during welding.
 This type interfaces precisely with standard lap joint flanges, providing a flat sealing surface for gasket compression.
-Type A dominates general industrial applications due to its straightforward design and universal compatibility.
-It is deployed in chemical processing, water treatment, and low-to-medium pressure systems where corrosion resistance dictates stub end material (e.g., SS316), while permitting cost-effective carbon steel flanges.
-Installation requires full-penetration butt welding to the pipe, with the lap joint flange remaining freely rotatable to facilitate bolt alignment.

 Stub End Type B (Tapered Back)